StevenR152/StevenR152/README.md

 ### Hi there 👋 I'm Steve

 #### I'm a Tech Lead | Engineering Manager
-- 🔭 I’m currently working remotely on a highly secret Fintech Startup project from the USA using Java, Spring and Kubernetes!
+- 🔭 I’m currently working remotely on a highly secret Fintech Startup project from the USA using Java, Spring and Azure!
 - 🌱 I've spent the last decade across the retail and finance spaces within technology, enhancing systems used by millions daily.
 - 👯 I’m contracting in the Australasia/US West region on Java/Cloud/DevOps based deliveries; I've worked as a Senior Engineer in retail/banking and loyalty sectors in both NZ and the UK building systems for 6 mil+ users and billions of requests.
 - ⚡ Fun fact: I love hiking in nature and coaching people to their breakthrough "A-ha Moment" of understanding.